 The Hague Convention on Protection of Children and Cooperation in Respect of Intercountry Adoption establishes uniform standards and procedures for adoptions between countries.
 The Convention includes legally binding safeguards and a system of supervision, and establishes channels of communication between countries.
 The Convention came into effect in Australia on 1 December 1998.
-For intercountry adoptions, a 'Hague country' is a country that has ratified the Convention, and a 'non-Hague country' is a country that has not ratified the Convention.
+For intercountry adoptions, a 'Hague country' is a country that has ratified or acceded to the Convention, and a 'non-Hague country' is a country that has not ratified or acceded to the Convention.